Device-specific quality of life: results from the ATLAS trial—avoid transvenous leads in appropriate subjects Journal Articles uri icon

 abstract

-• Abstract Aim Patient reported outcomes (PROs) provide important insights into patients’ acceptance of their medical devices.
-ATLAS, a randomized, multi-center, open-label clinical trial, recently reported fewer perioperative complications in S-ICD compared to TV-ICD patients.
-This study reports PROs, including device-specific and generic quality of life (QOL) from the ATLAS trial.
-Methods and results Device-specific QOL was the primary PRO using the Florida Patient Acceptance Survey (FPAS) at 1-and 6-months post-implantation.
-Secondary outcomes included generic QOL using the Medical Outcomes Survey (SF-36) pre-implant and 6-months post-implantation.
-FPAS and SF-36 were analyzed using ANCOVA.
-Pain measured using a Numeric Rating Scale, at 1-and 6-months, anesthetic, BMI and within/between differences were analyzed using descriptive statistics and mixed-effects linear models (MLM).
-Of the 503 patients randomized in ATLAS, 404 had complete FPAS data to include in this analysis.
+• Abstract Aims Patient-reported outcomes (PROs) provide important insights into patients’ acceptance of their medical devices.
+Avoid Transvenous Leads in Appropriate Subjects (ATLAS), a randomized, multi-centre, open-label clinical trial, recently reported fewer perioperative complications in subcutaneous implantable cardioverter defibrillator (S-ICD) compared with transvenous ICD (TV-ICD) patients.
+This study reports PROs, including device-specific and generic quality of life (QOL), from the ATLAS trial.
+Methods and results Device-specific QOL was the primary PRO using the Florida Patient Acceptance Survey (FPAS) at 1 and 6 months’ post-implantation.
+Secondary outcomes included generic QOL using the Medical Outcomes Survey (SF-36) pre-implant and 6 months’ post-implantation.
+The FPAS and SF-36 were analysed using analysis of covariance.
+Pain measured using a Numeric Rating Scale, at 1 and 6 months, anaesthetic, body mass index, and within/between differences were analysed using descriptive statistics and mixed-effects linear models.
+Of the 503 patients randomized in ATLAS, 404 had complete FPAS data to be included in this analysis.
 Participant characteristics were balanced.
-There were no significant differences between S-ICD and TV-ICD for FPAS or SF-36, across timepoints.
-Mean total FPAS scores increased from 73.73 (16.09) to 77.05 (16.13) and 74.43 (15.35) to 78.25 (15.88) for S-ICD and TV-ICD, respectively, (p <0.001).
-PROs suggested that both devices were associated with good QOL.
-Conclusion Device-specific and generic QOL were similar between S-ICD and TV-ICD groups up to 6-months post-implantation indicating that regardless of device type, both groups reported good device specific QOL in ATLAS patients.
-S-ICD patients reported higher pain scores at implant, but pain decreased by 6 months.
+There were no significant differences between S-ICD and TV-ICD for the FPAS or SF-36, across time points.
+Mean total FPAS scores increased from 73.73 (16.09) to 77.05 (16.13) and 74.43 (15.35) to 78.25 (15.88) for S-ICD and TV-ICD, respectively (P < 0.001).
+Patient-reported outcomes suggested that both devices were associated with good QOL.
+Conclusion Device-specific and generic QOL were similar between S-ICD and TV-ICD groups up to 6 months’ post-implantation, indicating that regardless of device type, both groups reported good device-specific QOL in ATLAS patients.
+Subcutaneous ICD patients reported higher pain scores at implant, but pain decreased by 6 months.
 The findings offer evidence that can be included during shared decision-making.
-The inclusion of patient partners in ATLAS provided opportunity to measure PROs that were deemed important to patients.
-Registration ClinialTrials.gov # NCT02881255
+The inclusion of patient partners in ATLAS provided an opportunity to measure PROs that were deemed important to patients.
+Registration ClinialTrials.gov: NCT02881255

 publication date